Spider-Verse: Main plot

 On Earth-3145, Uncle Ben was bitten by the spider and became Spider-Man, but gave up after the deaths of Aunt May and Peter and accepted Ezekiel Sims' offer to stay in the bunker.
-The Earth was later destroyed by nuclear weapons, leaving Uncle Ben the last man alive.
+The Earth was later destroyed by nuclear weapons, leaving Ben the last man alive.
 The Superior Spider-Man realizes that Spider-Man is from his future, meaning that Otto will eventually lose everything.
 Spider-Girl reveals that she can read the mystical scrolls due to her original powers coming from a cult that worships the Master Weaver.
 She reads a prophecy that the Inheritors will lose to the Spiders, unless by sacrificing the Other, the Bride, and the Scion, which will stop new Spider-Totems from existing.
-The second scroll contains the life story of Karn, which the Spiders home can turn him to their side.
+The second scroll contains the life story of Karn, which the Spiders hope can turn him to their side.

 On Earth-802, Kaine, Jessica Drew of Earth-1610, and Ben Reilly destroy Jennix's cloning facilities, at the cost of Ben's life.
 Spider-Man contacts Kaine, who reveals he is on Earth-001.
 Spider-Man orders the away teams to rendezvous there.
 Kaine transforms into a massive Man-Spider and impales Solus, killing him.
 An enraged Morlun stabs Kaine through the head.

 Joined by redeemed Karn, the Spiders head to Earth-001 for the final battle against the Inheritors.
 Miguel O'Hara and Lady Spider arrive with a repaired Leopardon.
 Spider-Ham disguises himself as Benjy, allowing Ben Parker to take Benjy back to his home reality and robbing the Inheritors off the Scion.
 The Superior Spider-Man kills the Master Weaver.
 The Inheritors are exiled to Earth-3145, where they are forced to hide in the Sims bunker to avoid death by radiation, while feeding off the radioactive spiders.

 Tie-in issues

 Scarlet Spiders

 Earth-802 is ruled by Jennix of the Inheritors.
 Ben Reilly of Earth-94, the Scarlet Spider (Kaine), and Jessica Drew, the Black Widow of Earth-1610 travel there to learn the secret of his cloning process and gain access to the Baxter Building.
 Jennix reveals that he has attempted to clone numerous Spider-Men from across the Multiverse to use as food stock, but has been unable to clone the essence of the spider which the Inheritors feast on.
-Ben Reilly destroys the device which allows the Inheritors to transmit their life force into new bodies, sacrificing himself in the process.
+Ben destroys the device which allows the Inheritors to transmit their life force into new bodies, sacrificing himself in the process.
 Kaine is furious and steals Jessica's teleporter, then heads to Earth-001 to kill the Inheritors.